jonkemp/gulp-useref/README.md

 > Parse build blocks in HTML files to replace references to non-optimized scripts or stylesheets with [useref](https://github.com/digisfera/useref)

 Inspired by the grunt plugin [grunt-useref](https://github.com/pajtai/grunt-useref).
-It will do file concatenation but not minification.
-Files are then passed down as part of the stream.
+It can handle file concatenation but not minification.
+Files are then passed down the stream.
 For minification of assets or other modifications, use [gulp-filter](https://github.com/sindresorhus/gulp-filter) to filter specific types of assets.

 ## Install